 Here are the completed bog containers, now filled with a peat/perlite mixture and planted.

-I wouldn’t necessarily purchase this sort of drum for growing Sarracenia, but am pleased with the results given the cost.
+I wouldn’t necessarily purchase this sort of container for growing Sarracenia, but am pleased with the results given the cost.

 If you are curious where the water for the plants (and the rest of the property) comes from, I have also collected notes about the gravity-fed spring water system.